Water is an essential constituent of the human body, making up approximately 60% of its whole composition.

 During prolonged periods of exercise, sweat rates can increase and lead to dehydration if fluids are not consumed to alleviate this deficit.

 This will ultimately impair exercise performance and, in severe conditions, can be hazardous to health.

 A loss of just 2% body mass of water can be detrimental to physical performance, so maintaining a good level of hydration by replacing fluids lost by sweating with appropriate fluids is advantageous to promote performance.

 Measuring Sweat Rates

-Calculating your sweat rate is a very practical and important technique for getting the most from your nutrition to maximize performance.
+Calculating your sweat rate is a practical and important technique for getting the most from your nutrition to maximise performance.
 Weighing yourself before and after training and measuring how much you drink during that session is all you need to get a good estimate.